top of page

 Property mutation is typically required in the following situations:

-• Upon inheritance through a will or succession certificate
+• Upon inheriting property through a will or succession certificate.

-• When property is gifted via a registered gift deed
+• When a property is gifted via a registered gift deed.

-• In case of property division following a family partition or court order
+• In cases of property division following a family partition or court order.

 Types of Property Mutation in India

-• Mutation due to gift: Done after registering a gift deed.
+• Mutation due to Gift: Completed after registering a gift deed.

 Process of Property Mutation in India